Marine microorganisms: Marine sediments and microfossils

 Sediments at the bottom of the ocean have two main origins, terrigenous and biogenous.

 Terrigenous sediments account for about 45% of the total marine sediment, and originate in the erosion of rocks on land, transported by rivers and land runoff, windborne dust, volcanoes, or grinding by glaciers.

 Biogenous sediments account for the other 55% of the total sediment, and originate in the skeletal remains of marine protists (single-celled plankton and benthos microorganisms).
 Much smaller amounts of precipitated minerals and meteoric dust can also be present.
 Ooze, in the context of a marine sediment, does not refer to the consistency of the sediment but to its biological origin.
 The term ooze was originally used by John Murray, the "father of modern oceanography", who proposed the term radiolarian ooze for the silica deposits of radiolarian shells brought to the surface during the Challenger expedition.
-A biogenic ooze is a pelagic sediment containing at least 30 percent from the skeletal remains of marine organisms.
+A biogenic ooze is a pelagic sediment containing at least 30 per cent from the skeletal remains of marine organisms.